qiaoxibj/tool.accelerate.core/README.md

 This provides you with a SpringBoot application that will run on WebSphere Liberty.

 Inside the application project there is a application.springboot.web package containing two classes:
-* SpringBootLibertyApplication</code>: The entry point for the SpringBoot application.
+* Application</code>: The entry point for the SpringBoot application.
 * LibertyHelloController</code>: A Spring MVC endpoint which you can access at /springbootweb.

 Inside the wlpcfg project there is the <code>it.springboot.web.HelloControllerTest</code> that will test the Spring MVC endpoint to ensure it is working.
+For the complete feature documentation, see the <a href="http://spring.io/guides/gs/serving-web-content">Serving Web Content with Spring MVC</a>

 ## Spring Boot with Jersey
 This provides you with a SpringBoot application that will run on WebSphere Liberty.

-Inside the application project there is a application.springboot.jersey package containing 6 classes:
+Inside the application project there is a application.springboot.jersey package containing 4 classes:
-* SampleJerseyApplication</code>: The entry point for the SpringBoot application.
+* Application</code>: The entry point for the SpringBoot application.
 * Endpoint</code>: A Jersey endpoint which you can access at /springbootjersey.
+* JerseyConfig</code>: Jersey configuration class.

 Inside the wlpcfg project there is the <code>it.springboot.jersey.SampleJerseyApplicationTests</code> that will test the Jersey endpoint to ensure it is working.

+For the complete feature documentation, see the <a href="http://spring.io/guides/gs/rest-service/">Building a RESTful Web Service</a>

 ## Spring Boot with Security
 This provides you with a SpringBoot application that will run on WebSphere Liberty.

-Inside the application project there is a application.springboot.jersey package containing 6 classes:
+Inside the application project there is a application.springboot.security package containing 3 classes:
-* SampleJerseyApplication</code>: The entry point for the SpringBoot application.
+* Application</code>: The entry point for the SpringBoot application.
-* Endpoint</code>: A Jersey endpoint which you can access at home.html.
+* MvcConfig</code>: Map each uri to static html resources
+* WebSecurityConfig</code>: Seucirty configuration for Springboot application

-Inside the wlpcfg project there is the <code>it.springboot.jersey.SampleJerseyApplicationTests</code> that will test the Jersey endpoint to ensure it is working.
+Inside the wlpcfg project there is the <code>it.springboot.security.HelloControllerTest</code> that will test the /springbootsecurity endpoint to ensure it is working.

+For the complete feature documentation, see the <a href="http://spring.io/guides/gs/securing-web/">Securing a Web Application</a>

 ## Websockets
 This provides you with the websocket-1.1 feature.